 Domotics (From Latin "Domus" (House) and "Robotics"), or house automation, appeared in the 80s as a separate experiment, with the advent of smartphones at the end of the 2000s, it began to develop rapidly, and today it is far from being as expensive as it used to be.
-Automatic control of temperature, lighting, water heating and other things is no longer just a dream, and now almost anyone can afford it if they want it.
-First of all, a smart home will come in handy, of course, for the elderly and disabled, however, others may well need it, both to simplify life and to save money.
+Automatic control of temperature, lighting, water heating, and other things is no longer just a dream, and now almost anyone can afford it if they want it.
+First of all, a smart home will come in handy, of course, for the elderly and disabled.
+However, others may well need it, both to simplify life and to save money.

-Another drawback of the system is its price, not everyone has an extra 1000 dollars, and this is only a cost of a relatively small house, if you have a large two-story house, the work can cost you up to 10000 dollars, and moreover, some systems can often have monthly subscriptions.
+Another drawback of the system is its price, not everyone has an extra 1000 dollars, and this is only a cost of a relatively small house, if you have a large two-story house, the work can cost you up to 10000 dollars, and some systems can often have monthly subscriptions.

-Despite all these disadvantages, home automation is nevertheless very versatile, we have already briefly mentioned some of its functions, but let's talk about them in more detail.
+Despite all these disadvantages, home automation is nevertheless very versatile.
+We have already briefly mentioned some of its functions, but let's talk about them in more detail.

-Light control allows you to save energy costs by leaving the light on only at night, and also, if there is a motion sensor, the light can be turned on only when there is someone in the room, moreover, you can also control how bright the light will be, what color will it have, and so on.
+Light control allows you to save energy costs by leaving the light on only at night, and also, if there is a motion sensor, the light can be turned on only when there is someone in the room.
+Moreover, you can also control how bright the light will be, what color it will have, and so on.

 In the bathroom, you can make the floor heating upon entering it, control the comfortable water temperature, and much more that will make your time in the bathroom as comfortable as possible.